Overview of ELISA

 An ELISA can also be performed as a competitive assay.
 This is common when the antigen is small and has only one epitope, or antibody binding site.
 One variation of this method consists of labeling purified antigen instead of the antibody.
 Unlabeled antigen from samples and the labeled antigen compete for binding to the capture antibody.
 A decrease in signal from purified antigen indicates the presence of the antigen in samples when compared to assay wells with labeled antigen alone.

-Watch this video about the competitive ELISA
+Watch this video about competitive ELISA methods

-Variants of the standard ELISA also exist:
+Other variants of the standard ELISA also exist:

 - ELISPOT (enzyme-linked immunospot assay) refers to ELISA-like capture and measurement of proteins secreted by cells that are plated in PVDF-membrane-backed microplate wells.
 It is a "sandwich" assay in which the proteins are captured locally as they are secreted by the plated cells, and detection is with a precipitating substrate.
 ELISPOT is like a Western blot in that the result is spots on a membrane surface.